The Castle (novel)

-The Castle (Das Schloss, also spelled Das Schloß [das ˈʃlɔs]) is the last novel by Franz Kafka.
-In it a protagonist known only as "K." arrives in a village and struggles to gain access to the mysterious authorities who govern it from a castle supposedly owned by Count Westwest.
+The Castle (Das Schloss, also spelled Das Schloß [das ˈʃlɔs]) is the last novel by Franz Kafka, first published in 1926.
+In it a protagonist known only as "K." arrives in a village and struggles to gain access to the mysterious authorities who govern it from a castle supposedly owned by Graf Westwest.

 Kafka died before he could finish the work and the novel was posthumously published against his wishes.
 Dark and at times surreal, The Castle is often understood to be about alienation, unresponsive bureaucracy, the frustration of trying to conduct business with non-transparent, seemingly arbitrary controlling systems, and the futile pursuit of an unobtainable goal.

 History

 Kafka began writing the novel on the evening of 27 January 1922, the day he arrived at the mountain resort of Spindlermühle (now in the Czech Republic).
 A picture taken of him upon his arrival shows him by a horse-drawn sleigh in the snow in a setting reminiscent of The Castle.
-Hence, the significance that the first few chapters of the handwritten manuscript were written in the first person and at some point later changed by Kafka to a third-person narrator, "K."
+Hence, the significance that the first few chapters of the manuscript were written in the first person and at some point later changed by Kafka to a third-person narrator, "K."

 Max Brod

 Kafka died before he could finish the novel, and it is questionable whether he intended to finish it if he had survived his tuberculosis.
 At one point he told his friend Max Brod that the novel would conclude with K., the book's protagonist, continuing to reside in the village until his death; the castle would notify him on his deathbed that his "legal claim to live in the village was not valid, yet, taking certain auxiliary circumstances into account, he was permitted to live and work there."
 However, on 11 September 1922 in a letter to Brod, he wrote he was giving up on the book and would never return to it.
 As it is, the book ends mid-sentence.

 Although Brod was instructed by Kafka to destroy all of his unpublished works on his death, Brod instead set about publishing many of them.
 Das Schloss was originally published in German in 1926 by the publisher Joella Goodman of Munich.
-This edition sold far less than the 1500 copies that were printed.
+This edition sold far less than the 1,500 copies that were printed.
 It was republished in 1935 by Schocken Verlag in Berlin, and in 1946 by Schocken Books of New York.

 Brod heavily edited the work to ready it for publication.
 His goal was to gain acceptance of the work and the author, not to maintain the structure of Kafka's writing.
 This would play heavily in the future of the translations and continues to be the center of discussion on the text.
 Brod donated the manuscript to Oxford University.

 Brod placed a strong religious significance on the symbolism of the castle.
 This is one possible interpretation of the work based on numerous Judeo-Christian references as noted by many including Arnold Heidsieck.